 This political weakness became a catalyst for the president to push for a joint effort with the Tennessee County Services Association, which includes mayors, county commissioners and county road superintendents, to pursue a stronger information program to the legislature, the public and other influential officials.
 The “merger” was a test to determine if it would help the EMAT association in serving the public and enhance the stature of emergency management.

-NOTE: This summary is a work in progress and may have missing segments.
-Corrections will be made as information is discovered.
-Further work will be done on each administration’s goals and achievements as minutes are provided to support the summary.
+NOTE: This summary is a work in progress and will be updated as minutes are provided to support the summary.
 Please send any recommended changes to firstname.lastname@example.org.

 EMAT Executive Board minutes, August 2005 to April 2008.